Dos & Don’ts of a Successful Journal Submission

 - References: Check the reference style of your target journal for the format of citations and references.

 Step 2.3: Importance of Editing and Proofreading After Drafting Your Manuscript

 - Once your draft is complete, it is time to edit and proofread your manuscript.
-A manuscript with a bad layout, spelling errors and illogical flow will be rejected before the peer review process.
+It is important to edit and proofread because a manuscript with a bad layout, spelling errors, and illogical flow will be rejected before the peer review process.
 Create an outline of your paper and check that the ideas flow logically in your manuscript.
 Once you have arranged all the sections into a logical order, you can edit each section in detail.

 - Divide your manuscript into short sections for editing and proofreading.
 You need fresh eyes to spot mistakes.